SirGarhi/garhis-grotto-foundry/docs/character_paths/Qiana.md

 * Supremacy's Critical Hit Threshold is reduced by 1.
 ### Enhanced Aptitude (Enhanced Aptitude (Tier 4))
 * All bonuses from Aptitude increase to +3.
+### Jumpstart the Field (Stealth Field Generator, Aether Trap) | 2 Charges
+* You may manually activate your Stealth Field Generator by releasing aether in to it as a Bonus Action.